The 9 best clear mascaras to add definition and hold to your natural lashes

 As with selecting a traditional mascara to purchase, you always choose the best clear mascara for you based on your individual needs and lash requirements.
 Here are some tips for helping you choose the best clear mascara for you:

-- Brush shape: The shape of your clear mascara brush can make or break your lash look.
-Check the clear mascara you’re interested in has the right design and shape for your lashes; opt for a smaller and angled brush head if you have short lashes and a longer and thicker brush head if you have longer lashes.
+- Brush: The shape of your clear mascara brush can make or break your lash look.
+Check a clear mascara has the right design and shape for your lashes; opt for a smaller and angled brush head if you have short lashes and a longer and thicker brush head if you have longer lashes.

 - Ingredients: We love a multi-purpose product, but especially one that helps care for the health of our lashes while wearing it.
 Look out for ingredients like green tea extract, peptides, botanical extracts and vitamin B5, all of which help to nourish and strengthen lash hairs.